bearcms/bearframework-addon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The directory where the CMS will install addons.

+`adminPagesPathPrefix`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The path prefix for the administrators login, lost password and invite pages.
+The default value is "/admin/".

+`blogPagesPathPrefix`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The path prefix for the blog posts pages.
+The default value is "/b/".

 ## License
 Bear CMS addon for Bear Framework is open-sourced software.
 It's free to use under the MIT license.
 See the [license file](https://github.com/bearcms/bearframework-addon/blob/master/LICENSE) for more information.